Sheep, Beef and Cattle Research Unit , Ngā pāmu a Te Kunenga ki Pūrehuroa – te whare rangahau, Hipi, Mīti kau me te Kau

 Crops and supplements

-20-30ha are cropped annually.
-Around 18ha of maize silage is harvested annually and transferred to Dairy 4.
-Baleage is harvested off (approximately 25 ha), along with hay.
+10ha kale plus 10ha chicory and are sown annually.
+Around 10ha of maize silage is harvested annually and transferred to Dairy 4.
+Baleage is harvested off approximately 25 ha, along with hay.

 This table shows numbers and stock units of wintering sheep at the SBCRU